michielbdejong/documents/pitch.md

     between a caching name server and an authoritative name server is, the sign-up process is still orders of magnitude more complicated than signing up for Facebook, Tumblr, Twitter, or Gmail.
-* There are several "meta-software" projects which make it easier to manage your own server, but even with them, you need to get a (virtual) server somewhere first, and if you have never used ssh or ftp before, it remains a complicated task.
+* There are several "meta-software" projects which make it easier to manage your own server, but even with them, you need to get a (virtual) server somewhere first, and if you have never used ssh or ftp before, it remains a very complicated task.
-* There are several "plugserver" projects, but in practice, using your house as a datacenter location is in itself an unattractive option for all but a small niche of the hosted software market.
+* There are several physical "plugserver" and "mediaserver" products, but in practice, using your house as a datacenter location is in itself an unattractive option for all but a small niche of the hosted software market.

 # 2: The Plan